 Likeability has fallen on hard times lately.

-I was reading through the Bible’s Book of Acts in a different version than my normal reading the other day when this verse jumped out at me.
-I had thought about this idea many times, but I had never seen it written before, let alone written in the Bible:
+I was reading through the book of Acts in a different version than my normal reading the other day, when this verse jumped out at me.
+I had thought about this idea many times, but I had never seen it written before, let alone written in the Bible.

 The apostles worked many miracles and wonders among the people.
 All of the Lord’s followers often met in the part of the temple known as Solomon’s Porch.
 No one outside their group dared join them, even though everyone liked them very much.—Acts 5:12-13 (CEV)